Dorothy Evans: Direct action in Ulster

 In the spring of 1913 Evans was posted to the north of Ireland, Ulster, where Pankhurst had decided it was the Ulster Unionists, not the Irish nationalists, who were to be courted.
 The Irish Party had ignored her warning that if they helped defeat the 1912 Conciliation bill (which would have extended the vote to women albeit on a highly restrictive property basis), they would be in "a fight to the death" with the suffragists: "No votes for women, no Home Rule".

-Evans quickly attracted Elizabeth McCracken (the writer "L.A.M.
-Priestley"), Dr Elizabeth Bell (Ireland's first qualified woman gynaecologist) and other unionist suffragists from the Irish Women's Suffrage Society, a Belfast group that defended militant tactics.
+Evans quickly attracted, from the long-established Irish Women's Suffrage Society, Elizabeth McCracken (the writer "L.A.M.
+Priestley"), Dr Elizabeth Bell (Ireland's first qualified woman gynaecologist), both of whom were unionist, and Winifred Carney (James Connolly's secretary in the Belfast branch of the Irish Transport and General Workers' Union).
 By April 1914, Evans had won over so many from the IWSS that it formally disbanded.

 When in the spring of 1914, the Unionist leader Edward Carson pressed by Evans (she led a forty-hour siege of his doorstep in London), overruled Craig (who had supported the Conciliation Bill) on a Unionist commitment to women's suffrage, Evans declared an end to "the truce we have held in Ulster."
-At a meeting held in Belfast’s Ulster Hall on 13 March 1914, she proposed that:Carson was no friend of women unless he was prepared to stand and champion their rights as strongly as he championed the rights of men ... he was their enemy, and he would be fought as any other politician ... who had the power and did not use it to get their rights ... they ... declared war on ...
+At a meeting held in Belfast's Ulster Hall on 13 March 1914, she proposed that:Carson was no friend of women unless he was prepared to stand and champion their rights as strongly as he championed the rights of men ... he was their enemy, and he would be fought as any other politician ... who had the power and did not use it to get their rights ... they ... declared war on ...
 Carson ...
-The civil war that was absolutely certain was the one between the women and the powers that be.In the months that followed WSPU militants, including Bell, were implicated in a series of arson attacks on Unionist-owned buildings and on male recreational and sports facilities.
-On 3 April 1914 police raided the flat in Belfast Evans was sharing with local activist Midge Muir, and found explosives.
-In court, five days later, the pair created uproar when they demanded to know why the Ulster Unionist James Craig who was arming the Ulser Volunteers with German guns was not appearing on the same charges.
+The civil war that was absolutely certain was the one between the women and the powers that be.In the months that followed WSPU militants, including Bell, were implicated in a series of arson attacks on unionist-owned or associated property: golf, tennis, and bowling-green club houses, but including Abbeylands House where the Ulster Volunteers' were drilled.
+On 3 April 1914 police raided the flat in Belfast Evans was sharing with activist Madge Muir, and found explosives.
+In court, five days later, the pair created uproar when they demanded to know why the Ulster Unionist James Craig who was arming the Volunteers with German guns was not appearing on the same charges.